 How Long Does It Take To Become Fluent in a Language?

 In general, we would say that it takes around 500 hours of study to go from beginner level to intermediate, and an additional 1000 hours to reach an advanced level.
 Of course, it’s a rough estimate and will vary depending on the individual language learner.
-However, if you break this down into 30-minute sessions per week (which is a reasonable amount of time for most people), it would take about

 It may seem like a lot, but keep in mind that even native speakers need to practice regularly to maintain their language skills.